 - Need for Speed: Carbon (2006): A more story-driven street racing game, with the player recruiting drivers to their "crew".
-The highlight feature was the touge-inspired canyon races, which wound down narrow, twisting mountain roads, and the greatest danger was often driving off a cliff.
+The highlight feature was the tōge-inspired canyon races, which wound down narrow, twisting mountain roads, and the greatest danger was often driving off a cliff.
 Aftermarket customization also returned in full force with the "Autosculpt" feature, which allowed a greater degree of part customization.
 Takes place in a city called Palmont City.
 Carbon was released on all the same platforms as its predecessor, and was also the first Need for Speed game on PlayStation 3 and Wii, but the last on GameCube and the original Xbox.
 Interestingly, it's also the only game in series released on Mac (specifically OS X).

-- Need for Speed Carbon: Own the City (2006): A portable version made for the PSP, Nintendo DS, and Game Boy Advance that takes place in a different locale called Coast City (which is really just Most Wanted's Rockport without the Camden Beach district and a few other changes) with a different storyline compared to the main game above.
-It is the only portable NFS game to have free-roam, albeit only on the PSP version, and was also the last GBA NFS game.
+- Need for Speed: Carbon Own the City (2006): A portable Reformulated Game made for the PSP, Nintendo DS, and Game Boy Advance that takes place in a different locale called Coast City (which is really just Most Wanted's Rockport without the Camden Beach district and a few other changes) with a different storyline compared to the main game above.
+It is the only portable NFS game to have free-roam, albeit only on the PSP version, and was also the final GBA NFS game.

 - Need for Speed: ProStreet (2007): Themed around organized race days with no illegal street racing.
-Switched to a more realistic handling model akin to Gran Turismo or Forza series, it features real-life locations and racetracks, some of them used in NASCAR events.
+Switching to a more realistic handling model akin to the Gran Turismo or Forza series, it features real-life locations and racetracks, some of them used in NASCAR events.
 The customization features from Carbon were revamped to their full potential at that time, especially the Autosculpt feature.
 It was so widely criticized for many of those feature changes that even EA admitted that this one was "not good" .
 ProStreet was released on all the same platforms as the Carbon games except for the GameCube, Xbox, Game Boy Advance and Mac.